wiz0u/WTelegramClient/README.md

 # Saved session
 If you run this program again, you will notice that only **api_hash** is requested, the other prompts are gone and you are automatically logged-on and ready to go.

-This is because WTelegramClient saves (typically in the encrypted file **bin\WTelegram.session**) its state and the authentication keys that were negociated with Telegram so that you needn't sign-in again every time.
+This is because WTelegramClient saves (typically in the encrypted file **bin\WTelegram.session**) its state and the authentication keys that were negotiated with Telegram so that you needn't sign-in again every time.

 That file path is configurable (session_pathname), and under various circumstances (changing user or server address) you may want to change it or simply delete the existing session file in order to restart the authentification process.